jesusismybrother/CNCRouterLift/README.md

 [Here is a Tutorial on how to do it.](https://knowledge.autodesk.com/support/fusion-360/learn-explore/caas/sfdcarticles/sfdcarticles/How-to-import-or-open-a-file-in-Autodesk-Fusion-360.html)

-You will also find a document with a list of mechanical parts used in the project.

 ### Android App
 This folder containes the finished .apk for you to install on your android device.